danilofreire/sql-scripts/README.md

 # Git Your SQL Together!

 This repository contains my personal SQL scripts.
-I'm a real beginner, so while my scripts are probably too simple for others to use, but I thought it would be nice to have them in one place.
+I'm a real beginner, so while my scripts are probably too simple for others to use, I thought it would be nice to have them in one place.
 I ~~stole~~ borrowed the idea (and the title) from a great [blog post by Caitlin Hudon](https://caitlinhudon.com/2018/11/28/git-sql-together/), which states three SQL Truths: